This Week at LBC

 LBC extends loving sympathy to:

-Dick and Kathy Stine on the loss of their grandson.
+Chuck and Monica Patton and family on the loss of their son/brother, Jonathan.

 Lenexa Baptist Church